liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 - `ResourceActionsUtil`
 - `PortalUtil`

+#### Who is affected?

+This affects anyone calling the classes listed above.

 #### How should I update my code?

 Code invoking the APIs listed above should be updated to use an